- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 - The Best Christmas Light Displays in Ohio in 2023 - November 13, 2023

 - 21 Drive Through Christmas Lights in Ohio (Updated for 2023) - November 7, 2023

 Located a short drive from Columbus, the Hartman Rock Garden in Springfield, Ohio, is considered one of the best examples of folk art in the county.

 It’s not a secret that I love roadside attractions.
 I estimate that over the years, I’ve easily stopped at over one hundred.
 But of those, a small percentage have been so remarkable that I would visit them repeatedly.
 The Hartman Rock Garden is one of those.

-The Hartman Rock Garden is a True Gem
+The Hartman Rock Garden Roadside Attraction is Amazing!

-The creator of the garden, Harry George “Ben” Hartman, didn’t set out to make something grand.
-He was simply a molder at the Springfield Machine Tool Company foundry who found himself with too much time on his hands when he was laid off during the Great Depression.
-To stay busy, he decided to make a cement fishing pond in his backyard.
+The garden’s creator, Harry George “Ben” Hartman, didn’t set out to make something grand.
+He was simply a molder at the Springfield Machine Tool Company foundry who had too much time on his hands when he was laid off during the Great Depression.
+To stay busy, he made a cement fishing pond in his backyard.

 I was amazed by the attention to detail evident in the artsy rock scenes.

 Ben returned to work in 1939 after a seven-year layoff, having fashioned hundreds of thousands of stones and buckets of concrete into a piece of folk art that is considered one of the most esteemed collections of folk art in the United States.

 Ben died in 1944 from lung disease due to his job at the foundry, but his wife, Mary, stepped up to maintain the garden, caring for the flowers and welcoming visitors until her death in 1997.